Community Advocates Public Policy Institute's First Decade of Advocacy

-Members included local elected officials, law enforcement, health experts, and community members, while the Greater Milwaukee Foundation, the Zilber Family Foundation, and the Archdiocese of Milwaukee Supporting Fund also provided vital financial contributions.
+Members included local elected officials, law enforcement, health experts, and community members, while the Greater Milwaukee Foundation, the Zilber Family Foundation, the Helen Bader Foundation (now Bader Philanthropies) and the Archdiocese of Milwaukee Supporting Fund also provided vital financial contributions.

 From there, the institute won Wildflower Communities funding for the Mental Health Policy Initiative, a collaborative effort to ensure the availability of mental health services in Milwaukee County.
 PPI also oversaw the Tobacco Prevention and Control Program to measure compliance with the state’s new smoke-free law.